-6.11 Data in Transit and Safe Transfer of Information
+6.11 Safe Transfer of Information

-When transferring information staff need to consider the nature of the information to be transferred and ensure that it has the necessary protection to ensure its security.
+When transferring information staff need to take into account the nature of the information to be transferred and ensure that it has the necessary protection to ensure its security.
 This is especially important when information contains personal, confidential or particularly sensitive information.
 The section below sets out different types of transfer and security requirements.

-6.12 Non Routine Bulk Transfers
+6.11.1 Non Routine Bulk Transfers

-Any non-routine bulk extracts (50+ records) or transfers of personal confidential or sensitive data must be authorised by the responsible manager or the Information Asset Owner for the work area.
+Any non-routine bulk extracts (50+ records) or transfers of personal confidential or sensitive data must be authorised by the responsible manager or the Information Asset Owner for the work area and may require approval by the SIRO - see the Records Management and Lifecycle Policy for further guidance.